nickodell/django-q-demo/README.md

 This creates a task which calls the tasks.get_sum() function in the background, using n as an argument.
 It returns a result object.

+Try this out.
+Go to http://localhost:8000/sum-start/?n=1000.
+It will give you a link.

 ## Debugging a failing task